mklemmingen/hangman-2/README.md

   - update already existing dictionaries
   - added game start menu
   - layout for terminal execution
+  - add multiple alphabets for easy and medium difficulty, as well as more word categories with less restrictive letter guessing that include non-standard-english letters
+  - Fixes of german
+  - add the possibility for mistake into the computer guessing, so that the player always has a chance and doesnt have to resort to using ultra-long words, and so there is replayability

 EXCLUDED AND TERMINATED:
   - Game Interface